fabric8io/fabric8-platform/INSTALL.md

 gofabric8 start --minishift --package=system  --namespace fabric8
 ```

 Which should download all you need, start a kubernetes cluster and install fabric8 on top.
+Log into fabirc8 as "developer/developer"

 Otherwise please read on for more detail on the different options.